Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/TraceBaseDocs/Types of Data Output/How to Download.md

 TraceBase data can be downloaded in three ways:

-All the data in TraceBase can be downloaded by clicking the “Download” button in the top menu bar.
+All the data in TraceBase can be downloaded by clicking the "Download" button in the top menu bar.
 This has strictly defined [Downloaded Data Formats](Downloaded%20Data%20Formats.md), which can be used for analysis outside of TraceBase.